Apadmi-Engineering/Mockzilla/docs/docs/web.md

 for expected behaviour:

-- No network device auto-discovery in the [desktop app](desktop/overview.md) - a browser tab can't be discovered the way a phone on the same Wifi network can.
+- No network device auto-discovery in the [desktop app](desktop/overview.md) - a browser tab can't be discovered the way a phone on the same Wi-Fi network can.
 The embedded mobile UI (which runs in the same page as your app) is the way to control mocks on web.
 - The connected-device metadata shown in the dashboard won't include an app icon.
 - [Release mode](additional_config.md#release-mode)'s auth-header generation is a no-op stub on web.